 VBeam for stretch mark removal – 5 months

 VBeam Laser and Stretch Mark Removal

-The VBeam laser is a pulsed dye laser which utilizes cutting edge laser technology, to deliver a concentrated beam of light energy to the stretch marks.
-It is the best laser to use on these earliest appearing, red and violaceous, stretch marks.
+The VBeam laser is a pulsed dye laser that utilizes cutting-edge laser technology to deliver a concentrated beam of light energy to the stretch marks.
+It is the best laser to use on these earliest-appearing, red, and violaceous, stretch marks.
 The thermal energy reaches the target areas of redness in the blood vessels and destroys them.
 The VBeam laser is the gold standard for treating these red stretch marks.
 The intense light energy generated by the VBeam, in terms of heat, selectively eliminates the redness in the stretch marks while leaving the surrounding skin unaffected

 Fraxel Laser and Stretch Mark Removal

-Dr. Green utilizes both the Fraxel laser and the VBeam laser together, treating the redness with the VBeam, and resurfacing the skin with the Fraxel.
+Dr. Green in NYC often utilizes the Fraxel and VBeam lasers together to target multiple visible aspects of stretch marks.
+The VBeam effectively reduces redness associated with the stretch marks if present, while the resurfacing aspect of the Fraxel laser improves the texture of the affected area of the skin.
+There are two wavelengths of light, 1550 and 1927, that allow Fraxel to target a wide array of skin conditions.
 The 1550 wavelength of the Fraxel laser is best utilized to perform stretch mark removal and promote new collagen growth.
-The Fraxel laser is most commonly used for fractionated skin resurfacing of the face, but it is equally successful in treating surgical scars, acne scars, and stretch marks.
-It generally takes between 4 and 6 treatments, one month apart, to significantly improve the appearance of your stretch marks and rejuvenate your skin, producing new healthy skin cells.
+The Fraxel laser is most commonly used for fractionated skin resurfacing of the face, but it is equally successful in treating surgical scars, acne scars, and stretch marks all over the body.
+It generally takes between 4 and 6 treatments, spaced one month apart, to significantly improve the appearance of stretch marks and rejuvenate skin, producing new healthy skin cells.

 eMatrix Laser treatments for Stretch Mark Removal